-Tendon transfer is used to replace deficient motor unit and to restore function.
-Functional loss may occur secondary to tendon rupture, peripheral nerve injury, plexux injury or other neuropathies.
+Tendon transfer is used to replace the deficient motor unit and to restore function.
+The functional loss may occur secondary to tendon rupture, peripheral nerve injury, plexus injury or other neuropathies.

 In tendon transfer, a healthy functional tendon to be transferred is transected then transferred to another tendon or bone to restore function.
 The neurovascular supply of the donor unit is preserved, in contrast to a free tendon graft which functions primarily as a spacer or connection.

 The transferred motor unit must have sufficient strength and excursion to restore function, and it must be expendable.

 It must be kept in the mind that only the insertion of a tendon is moved, but the origin remains in the same location.